alexs2112/MonoRogue/Roadmap.md

 ### **Roadmap:**
  * Other subscreens:
-    * The remaining help screens, multiple menus to swap through to see info about the game
-      * Keybindings
-      * Basic game help
-      * Essentially rehash the user manual but in game with icons
     * Similar to the fire screen, a way to view tiles without using the mouse
     * Volume settings screen
     * Game settings screen